PointCloudLibrary/pcl/doc/advanced/content/pcl_style_guide.rst

 * The output arguments are preferably non-pointer type, regardless of data size.
 * The output arguments will always be passed by reference.

+3.3.
+Object declaration
+^^^^^^^^^^^^^^^^^^^^^^^

+3.3.1 Use of auto
+"""""""""""""""""
+* For Iterators auto must be used as much as possible
+* In all the other cases auto can be used at the author's discretion
+* Use const auto references by default in range loops.
+Drop the const if the item needs to be modified.

+3.3.2 Type qualifiers of variables
+""""""""""""""""""""""""""""""""""
+* Declare variables const when they don't need to be modified.
+* Use const references whenever you don't need a copy of the variable.
+* Use of unsigned variables if the value is sure to not go negative by use and by definition of the variable